1nst4ll/mango-news/docs/scraping-methods.md

 ## AI Features and Toggle Logic

 The scraping process includes optional AI-powered features for generating article summaries, assigning topics, and generating images.
-AI image generation currently uses the `gemini-2.0-flash-001` model.
-These features can be enabled or disabled on a per-source basis through the Admin UI.
+AI image generation is performed using the **Ideogram API**.
+This feature is only attempted if no thumbnail URL is found during the initial scrape.
+The prompt used for image generation is designed to create relevant visuals with a Caribbean setting and depict people with dark skin.
+These AI features can be enabled or disabled on a per-source basis through the Admin UI.

 The behavior of these AI features depends on how the scrape is initiated: